Omerixe/OmniRecipe-Backend/README.md

 For a release version of the app, it needs to have `Azure:StorageEndpoint` set to the endpoint of your azure storage.
 This can either be set as environment variable or in your configuration on Azure.

+[Todo] We need to figure out how the whole OpenAI stuff needs to be set up for the app to run properly

 ## Licence
 This project is licensed under the terms of the MIT license.